Applies to the following strength(s): 0.4 mg

 End-stage renal disease (CrCl less than 10 mL/min): Data not available

 Liver Dose Adjustments

-For patients who fail to respond to the 0.4 mg dose after 2 to 4 weeks of dosing, the dose may be increased to 0.8 mg orally once daily one-half hour following the same meal each day.
+For patients who do not respond to the 0.4 mg dose after 2 to 4 weeks, the dose may be increased to 0.8 mg orally once a day.

-Patients should seek immediate medical attention if priapism occurs.
+-Patients should seek immediate medical attention if priapism occurs.

 More about tamsulosin

 Other brands: Flomax